qAxAp/Universal-UI/README.md

 This us an universal UI i made.

-You have allowance to use this as your own project if you give a small credit to me.
+You have permission to use this as your own project if you give a small credit to me.

 feel free to modify it as you would like.